- Sustainable Development Goals (SDGs) for business

-Their mission is to provide companies with valuable insight into their energy needs to increase the efficiency of their operations and prepare for a potential grid failure.
-Companies from various industries, including the military, healthcare, research labs, and governments, can significantly benefit from IoT power and energy management services.
+Their mission is to provide companies with valuable insight into their energy needs so that they can increase the efficiency of their operations as well as be prepared for a potential grid failure.
+Companies from a variety of industries, including the military, healthcare, research labs, and governments, can greatly benefit from IoT power and energy management services.

-It is an excellent step towards sustainable development.
+This is a great step towards sustainable development.

-HydroPoint uses IoT solutions to provide innovative water management that can be used for irrigation applications.
-For this to work, sensor data analytics are necessary.
+HydroPoint uses IoT solutions to provide smart water management that can be used for irrigation applications.
+In order for this to work, sensor data analytics are necessary.

 The company developed several products, including: